Airis Computer: Airis VH-286

-The notebook was named the Airis VH-286 and featured an Intel 80286 microprocessor clocked at 12.5 MHz, a socket for a Intel 80287 match coprocessor, 2 MB of SIMM RAM standard (expandable to 4 MB), a built-in 2400-baud modem, and a monochrome super-twisted nematic LCD measuring 11 inches diagonally and capable of displaying video at VGA resolution, 640 by 480 pixels.
+The notebook was named the Airis VH-286 and featured an Intel 80286 microprocessor clocked at 12.5 MHz, a socket for an Intel 80287 math coprocessor, 2 MB of SIMM RAM standard (expandable to 4 MB), a built-in 2400-baud modem, and a monochrome super-twisted nematic LCD measuring 11 inches diagonally and capable of displaying video at VGA resolution, 640 by 480 pixels.
 (The prototype shown off to the Midwest Computer Show was only capable of displaying EGA video.)
 Airis sourced the notebook's 2.5-inch 20 MB hard drive from PrairieTek and Conner Peripherals; the drivers were supported by 256 KB of page cache.
 The computer's LCD driver meanwhile was sourced from Chips and Technologies, and its 82-key keyboard was built by EECO/Maxi-Switch.
 Airis chose a contract manufacturer in Des Plaines, Illinois, to assemble the notebook's printed circuit board.
 Its plastic shell was almost entirely snap-fit, save for the keyboard, which were held in from the bottom with two screws.
 Final assembly at the company's Chicago headquarters was said to take only three-and-a-half minutes, according to Maziarek and Valentor.

 Unique for the time was the company's approach to batteries and BIOS for the VH-286.
 Although a conventional rechargeable nickel–cadmium battery could be ordered for the notebook, the laptop also supported the use of C batteries.
 Ten batteries were required for operation in the latter mode; the company boasted an up-to-20-hour charge on C batteries, albeit such batteries are disposable and cannot be recharged.
 The notebook's BIOS technology meanwhile made use of a 128-KB flash EEPROM chip manufactured by Intel.
 By loading a special utility on ROM which prompted users to dial into Airis' BBS using the notebook's built-in modem, customers could have upgraded the BIOS chip to new versions as they came out, potentially expanding the lifespan of the computer by introducing new features to the BIOS as well as patching firmware bugs and supporting newer hardware.
 The company dubbed this technology TeleROM.
 Of the BIOS chip's 128 KB of read-only memory, 32 KB is for system BIOS functions, 32 KB is for video BIOS, and the final 64 KB is for the TeleROM update utility.

-The VH-286 measured 12 inches by 10 inches by 2 inches, weighed 6.5 lb including all ten C batteries, and was built into a black plastic case, described by the New York Times as "strikingly attractive".
+The VH-286 measured 12 inches by 10 inches by 2 inches, weighed 6.5 lb including all ten C batteries, and was built into a black plastic case, described by The New York Times as "strikingly attractive".
 The computer lacked a built-in 3.5-inch floppy drive, but an external drive was sold as an option, a decision the newspaper called controversial.
 The notebook came with MS-DOS 4.0 on ROM.